 Group leader: 3: First we have washed our hands then washed and chopped vegetables.

-Facilitator: What is the benefit of the child by eating carrot/sweet pumpkin?
+Facilitator: What is the benefit of the child by eating carrot and spinach?

-Group leader: 3: Carrot /sweet pumpkin will keep eye healthy and protect from disease.
+Group leader: 3: Carrot and spinach will keep eye healthy and protect from disease.
+Spinach will also help to build blood.

-Facilitator: What is the benefit of eating dark green vegetables?
-How can we get these vegetables easily?

-Facilitator: What is the benefit of cow pea.

-Group leader: 3: It will build the body.

-Group-4:

-After completion of group works G4 will start for work for cooking.
-Other members of the groups will also watch the cooking demo.

 Step 5: cooking steps for vegetables Khichuri